UrbanVersis32/KDC-DOS/README.md

 KDC-DOS is a DOS simulator programmed in Python.

 ## Rough outline/roadmap for project development
-* Basic command line framework
+1. Create basic command line framework
-* Basic GUI
+2. Add basic OS GUI
-* Adding applications to GUI
+3. Adding applications to GUI
-* Adding a functional filesystem to KDC-DOS
+4. Adding a functional filesystem to KDC-DOS
-* Enhancing GUI
+5. Enhancing the GUI
-* Adding the ability to create and load programs on KDC-DOS
+6. Adding the ability to create and load programs on KDC-DOS